-ELLSWORTH KELLY (1923 -), the American abstract artist is depicted here in his art & life quotes and notes with some biography facts.
-Kelly is famous for his theory of Hard Edge (extreme flat paintings) and ‘shaped forms’ (irregular forms) build up in just simple forms and colors.
+Ellsworth Kelly (1923 -), his quotes by the American abstract artist who describe his Hard Edge painting art & his artistic life, with some biography facts.
+Kelly is famous for his theory of American Hard Edge (extreme flat paintings) art style of his many created ‘shaped forms’ (paintings in irregular forms) build up in just simple forms and colors.
 Many of his paintings consist of a single color.

-* At the bottom biography facts & art links for Ellsworth Kelly.
-When you enjoy his quotes, please share them on Facebook, Google +1 or Twitter; – the editor.
+* At the bottom more biography facts, life story & art links for Ellsworth Kelly.

 - My collages are only ideas for things much larger; – things to cover walls.
 In fact all the things that I have done I would like to see much larger.
 I am not interested in painting as it has been accepted for so long – to hang on walls of houses as pictures.
 To hell with pictures – they should be the wall – even better – on the outside wall – of large buildings.
 Or stood up outside as billboards or a kind of modern ‘icon’.
 We must make our art like the Egyptians, the Chinese & the African and the Island primitives – with their relation to life.
 It should meet the eye direct.